 1. Create a Professional Seller Account on Amazon –

 As mentioned, you need to have an active professional seller account on Amazon.com.
 If you don’t have a professional seller account, go to Amazon services and start selling.
 Ensure you choose the appropriate region (the US or Canada) you want to sell.
-Fill your details, name, email, and create your account.
+Fill in your details, name, email, and create your account.

 Ensure you have the following details with you while starting.